 You also need to be able to accept that not every post is going to get your motor running.
 Some posts will feel like a chore, but if you have editorial control over what you write about, then choose topics you’d want to read – even if they relate to niche industries.
 The more excited you can be about your topic, the more excited your readers will be when they’re reading it.

-If you're really desperate for inspiration, check out our list of eight blog topic generators to get you going.
+If you’re really desperate for inspiration, check out our list of eight blog topic generators to get you going, or these eight tricks to come up with unique blog ideas.

 Great blog posts don’t just happen.
 Even the best bloggers need a rough idea to keep them on-track.
 This is where outlines come in.